 To set up Microsoft Exchange Online, see Configuring Microsoft Exchange Online settings

 To configure Google Mail with OAuth authentication for the Mail Connector, see Configuring Google Mail with OAuth settings

 Mail Connector jobs has the default schedule, which you can customize as needed.

-Under Schedule, click Change to bring up the Schedule window.
+On the Settings tab of the Mail Connector window, under Schedule, click Change to bring up the Schedule window.

 Configure a schedule for the job.
 You can set the job occurrence (daily, weekly, monthly, or yearly), daily frequency, and duration (start and end date).
 For details, see Setting the schedule.